Haverhill conveyancing FAQs

 The base rate is now at 0.1% (Jan 2021).
 A good Haverhill remortgage solicitor could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Quittance's solicitors are on the panel for all major lenders, so whether you are you are moving to a tracker with Birmingham Midshires or to a flexible mortgage with the Harpenden Building Society, our remortgage specialists can help.
+Solicitors on the panel for all major lenders - so whether you are you are moving to a tracker with Birmingham Midshires or to a flexible mortgage with the Harpenden Building Society, our remortgage specialists can help.